 - Meat Stock (from beef or chicken boiled in mixed spices)

-Ingredients for Cooking One (1) or Half Bag of Jollof Rice
+Ingredients and Recipe for Cooking One (1) or Half Bag of Jollof Rice

 What quantity of each jollof rice ingredients do you require when cooking one bag of rice?
 In Nigeria, one bag of rice measures 50kg.
 Here are the measures of ingredients for cooking one bag of rice.
 Adjust the ingredients to half if you’re cooking a half bag of rice, or as appropriate, when cooking a quarter bag or less.